ksm2920/banner/README.md

 ## Functionality

-- The banner to introduce a new feature "Party mode" with animation.
+- A banner that introduces a new fictional feature called "Party mode" with GSAP animation.

+# To view the animation
+open index.html with a browser or go to this link

-# Installation
+# How to edit

-## npm package

-Gulp, Gulp-sass, Gulp-rename

-- npm i
+npm install

-**After successful installation**

-Open index.html